Body found in fish tank in missing man’s San Francisco home

-SAN FRANCISCO — San Francisco police said Tuesday that officers found human remains in a fish tank inside the home of a man who was reported missing weeks ago.
+SAN FRANCISCO — Officers found human remains in a fish tank inside the home of a man who was reported missing weeks ago, San Francisco police said Tuesday.

 The body was found in the home of Brian Egg, 65, who was reported missing in late July after family and friends hadn’t had contact with him since June, McEachern said.